migoue0260/psychic-rotary-phone/README.md

-# psychic-rotary-phone
-My first repoisitory on GitHub
+#My first repoisitory on GitHub